AliSoftware/alisoftware.github.io/_posts/2016-11-27-still-alive.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/Y6ljFaKRTrI" frameborder="0" allowfullscreen></iframe></center>

 ---
-_PS: For those of you who like video games and music, I stongly encourage you to go see the [VideoGames Live](http://videogameslive.com) show.
+_PS: For those of you who like video games and music, I strongly encourage you to go see the [VideoGames Live](http://videogameslive.com) show.
 It's a concert of game music played by an orchestra, really stunning.
 You can see the videos I've filmed from it [here on my Twitter](https://twitter.com/search?q=from%3A%40aligatr%20%20%23VideoGamesLive)._